 The provisions of existing laws to the contrary notwithstanding, anonymous accounts, accounts under fictitious names, and all other similar accounts shall be absolutely prohibited.
-Peso and foreign currency non-checking numbered accounts shall be allowed.
+Peso and foreign currency nonchecking numbered accounts shall be allowed.
 The BSP may conduct annual testing solely limited to the determination of the existence and true identity of the owners of such accounts.

-- (b) Record Keeping.
-All records of all transactions of covered institutions shall be maintained and safely stored for five (5) years from the dates of transactions.
-With respect to closed accounts, the records on customer identification, account files and business correspondence, shall be preserved and safely stored for at least five (5) years from the dates when they were closed. - (c) Reporting of Covered and Suspicious Transactions.
-Covered institutions shall report to the AMLC all covered transactions and suspicious transactions within five (5) working days from occurrence thereof, unless the Supervising Authority prescribes a longer period not exceeding ten (10) working days.
+(b) Record Keeping. - All records of all transactions of covered institutions shall be maintained and safely stored for five (5) years from the dates of transactions.
+With respect to closed accounts, the records on customer identification, account files and business correspondence, shall be preserved and safely stored for at least five (5) years from the dates when they were closed.

+(c) Reporting of Covered Transactions. - Covered institutions shall report to the AMLC all covered transactions within five (5) working days from occurrence thereof, unless the Supervising Authority concerned prescribes a longer period not exceeding ten (10) working days.